marks-matters/yahtzee/README.md

 # Yahtzee

-An attempt to recreate the dice game into a browser version.
+An attempt to recreate the dice game into a browser.

 Author: Mark Jennings
 Contributor: Francesco Della Vedova